Kukomoo/CFG-Assignments/README.md

 I also completed data & sql with <ins>Code First Girls</ins>, with my team we worked on building a `yoga studio database`.

 ### Purpose of .gitignore file
-- .gitignore file is used in Git to help Git understand the files or directories it should not track and simple ignore.
+- .gitignore file is used in Git to help Git understand the files or directories it should not track and simply ignore.

 You can find more about me by checking my [LinkedIn account](https://www.linkedin.com/in/nadahkhas/) :relaxed: